interuss/dss/monitoring/uss_qualifier/suites/faa/uft/design/README.md

 2. Message signing test report is generated under [mock_uss/report] The report file name is - report_mock_uss_scdsc_messagesigning.json.

-There will be 3 runs of tests, with the above two reports for each run.
+There will be 3 test scenarios, with the above two reports for each run.

 ### Positive tests -
 A valid set of private/public keys will be provided under [keys folder]